Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

  * ``low``: Message is raised if measured temperature is below WARNING or CRITICAL
  * ``range``: Message is raised if measured temperature is above WARNING or CRITICAL or below WARNING2 or CRITICAL2

-We make this script globally executable, e.g. store it under /usr/local/bin.
+Make the script globally executable, e.g. store it under /usr/local/bin.

 The following example connects to the Ethernet Extension with hostname ServerMonitoring and to the Temperature Bricklet with UID SCT31.
-It creates a warning if temperature above 26°C and a critical message if temperature is above 27°C:
+It creates a warning if the temperature is above 26°C and a critical message if the temperature is above 27°C:

 .. code-block:: bash

  check_tf_temp.py -H ServerMonitoring -u SCT31 -t temp -m high -w 26 -c 27

-The following example creates a warning if temperature is below 10°C or above 30°C and a critical message if temperature is below 8°C or above 35°C:
+The following example creates a warning if the temperature is below 10°C or above 30°C and a critical message if the temperature is below 8°C or above 35°C:

 .. code-block:: bash